lob/lob-address-elements/README.md

 **Lob Address Elements** is a JavaScript library that adds address autocompletion and verification to a standard HTML Web form.

 ## Overview
-The Lob Address Elements plugin simplifies client side integration of Lob's *US Address Autocompletion* and *US Address Verification* APIs.
-Use the plugin to enrich any standard HTML page to include both autocompletion and pre-verification behaviors.
+The Lob Address Elements library simplifies client side integration of Lob's *US Address Autocompletion* and *US Address Verification* APIs.
+Use it to enrich any standard HTML page to include both autocompletion and pre-verification behaviors.

 ## Implementation
-The vanilla implementation of the plugin requires **no** JavaScript skills.
-As long as you have access to the HTML markup for your Web page, all plugin configuration can be achieved through markup.
+The vanilla implementation of the plugin requires **no** JavaScript skills, as all plugin configuration can be achieved through markup.

-Consider the following HTML form that collects a US Address and submits to an endpoint.
+Start with a standard HTML form that collects a US Address.
 ```
 <!DOCTYPE html>
 <html>